DietherAbad/FRONTEND-EXAM/README.md

 If I were to use a database I would use MongoDB.

 ## Delete
-I used take ID as a parameter to find employees to delete.
+I take ID as a parameter to find employees to delete.